-One of our customers asked how to upload backups of their site to Google Drive.
-They were creating backups with the popular Akeeba Backup extension.
+One of our customers asked how to automate uploading backups of their Joomla site to Google Drive.
+They were creating backups with the popular Akeeba Backup Joomla extension.

-In this blog post, you will learn how to set it to automatically upload your Joomla site backups to Google Drive.
+In this blog post, you will learn how to set Akeeba Backup Pro to automatically upload your Joomla site backups to Google Drive.

 - You must be signed in to your Google Mail account before following this tutorial.